Ramish93/AWS-Cloud-Practioner-Prep/README.md

   2. AWS opsworks for puppet enterprise: configurations management your app that utilizes puppets automate.
   3. AWS opsworks stacks: it allows you to manage your app in layers and you can manage them with chef recepies .

+8. AWS Proton:

+- is the first fully managed delivery service for container and serverless applications.
+Platform engineering teams can use AWS Proton to connect and coordinate all the different tools needed for infrastructure provisioning, code deployments, monitoring, and updates.

 - Amazon Connect:
   provides a seamless omnichannel experience for agents and managers for voice, chat, and task management to ensure customers are routed with their conversation's full context